code2blog/tool-iib/README.md

 ParseZipFile_MFP
-	zip-1 : read zip file with pdf and create multiple xml files.
+	zip-1 : read zip file with pdf and create multiple xml files. zip-2 : demo how to figure out size of input message in java compute node

 SendEmail_V1_APP
 	se-1 : use email output node to send email se-2 : send excel file as attachment